Charry2014/ai-catflap/README.md

 Our cats are good hunters.
 We have had many furry critters of all kinds - big and small, small rats, voles, even a baby sand martin.
 Some have been very much alive - running around the house, eating the cats' food, climbing the curtains, making nests under the sofa - and we have indeed honed our ability to catch and eject these.
 We are first aware of the presence of a furry guest when we see the cats demonstrating hunting behaviours around the house, then we step in.
 Worse, however, are the ones alive enough to escape the cat, but then die under the sofa - you can imagine what happens next.

 Given this situation we had to do something.
-Being a pragmatist the first step was to restrict the cat flap to exit-only, but being an engineer I set about providing a better solution to the problem.
+Being a pragmatist the first step was to restrict the cat flap to exit-only, but being an engineer this became a challenge.

 # Getting Started
 ## Background
+There are several projects on the internet that describe getting AI (object detection, to be more precise) to work on the Raspberry Pi.
+This one is a little different as it describes how to get a product working and installed in situ, doing something useful.
+There are many stages to this.

 Here, in approximate sequence of necessity, are those stages.
+As mentioned above, these instructions attempt to describe all the steps necessary to get this project working, including training the model, through to installation and monitoring.
+If you need more detail, just ask.

 ## Setup a Development Environment

-As good as the Pi OS is, it is still more comfortable to develop on a proper desktop system - I use either a Debian Linux (Ubuntu) desktop or macOS for this.
+As good as the Pi OS is, it is still more comfortable to develop on a proper desktop system - this project is developed on either a Debian Linux (Ubuntu) desktop or macOS for this.
 Here comes the first gotcha - this is now **cross-platform development**. not every version of Python is easily installable on the Pi, so you will want to use the same version on the desktop as available on the Pi - currently Python 3.9.10.

-Then for an IDE - I use [Visual Studio Code](https://code.visualstudio.com/) and the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin is very comfortable for debugging on the Pi.
+Then for an IDE - projects for [Visual Studio Code](https://code.visualstudio.com/) are included, and the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin is very comfortable for debugging on the Pi.
 From the command palette you can then Add Remote host and enter `<pi_username>@<your.pi.ipaddress>`.
 The Pi have SSH keys generated with `ssh-keygen` and then used for enabling [key based SSH login](https://www.geekyhacker.com/2021/02/15/configure-ssh-key-based-authentication-on-raspberry-pi/) to the Pi and for GitHub.

 Oh, and of course, only develop Python inside a virtual environment.

 ## Data Collection

-Without data there is no machine learning.
-I set up a Pi with a camera and added some motion detection software to it.
-This was cobbled together using the Raspberry Pi example for streaming from a camera, and the OpenCV example for motion detection.
-The code here is so ugly I will share it only when I have cleaned it up.
-The stream was very useful to be able to monitor the camera live from anywhere on my LAN, very handy for early understanding how the camera siting was working, or not.
+Without data there is no machine learning, step 1 is get recordings of the cats approaching the camera.
+Set up a Pi with a camera and add some motion detection software to it.
+This can be cobbled together using the Raspberry Pi example for streaming from a camera, and the OpenCV example for motion detection.
+The stream was very useful to be able to monitor the camera live from anywhere on the LAN, very handy for early understanding how the camera siting was working, or not.
+Recording short, 10 second, videos of the cats approaching (and other sources of motion) is very useful for understaning the approach paths of the cats and sources of false triggers.

 Credits here go to the [Pi standard streaming example](http://picamera.readthedocs.io/en/latest/recipes2.html#web-streaming) - detailed instructions on [Random Nerd Tutorials](https://randomnerdtutorials.com/video-streaming-with-raspberry-pi-camera/).
-Note - with the switch to Bullseye the operation of the Pi camera changed completely.
+Note - with the switch to Bullseye the operation of the Pi camera changed completely and these instructions may not work any more.

 On to the stream was a client that detected motion and recorded a 10 second video every time motion was detected.
 From here the first set of images were collected.

 You will want to make sure the Pi is mounted in the right place so the camera can see the cats, they need to be approaching the camera for a few seconds so you get some good clean shots of the cat's face, well exposed, and of course you want to make sure the Pi is protected from the weather, and has a wired LAN connection.

-## Image Labelling - Preparation

 From the videos a series of still images was captured using VLC

 * Install [VLC](https://www.videolan.org/vlc/) - follow the instructions on the site

 Start up VLC and configure to export JPEG files jpg into the folders above.
 TensorFlow Lite does not accept PNG so JPG is important!
 Go to VLC -> `Preferences` -> `Video tab` ->  and set the folder to somewhere sensible, the format to `JPEG`, the prefix to `$N-` so the original video name is retained in the snapshot filename and tick the `sequential numbering` box.
+Run the video and make a series of separate images from the video - every time the cat's aspect or position has changed a little, you can take another separate image from the video.
+This helps quickly build up a bigger data set.

+Note that Tensor Flow Lite works only with JPEG images, not PNG.

+## Image Labelling - Preparation

 The following labels are used - `Cat-alone`, `Cat-with-mouse`, `Cat-body`, `Background` categories.
 Collect as many images as your patience allows in all categories and add them to the labelling tool.